Map of Dana Biosphere ReserveLoad map

 The coordinates shown for all tentative sites were produced as a community effort.
 They are not official and may change on inscription.

+It has become a good tradition to go out into nature for a few days on every trip.
+In Jordan, I chose the Dana Nature Reserve for that purpose.
 I stayed for 2 nights in the Feynan Ecolodge, the flagship accommodation of Jordan's Royal Society for the Conservation of Nature in Dana Reserve.
 It is reached by 4WD only, so a local Bedouin driver will come and pick you up from the main road.
 That 20 minute approach alone is worthwhile for its view on the rock formations, especially in the late afternoon light.

 The lodge runs entirely on solar energy, which means that there is only limited electricity at night.
 The lodge also provides employment opportunities by hiring jeep drivers and guides locally, and candles and bread are also made on site.
 75 local families benefit from its business.